Yesterday, a colleague shared the link to the article on Inquirer.net about San Francisco Bay Tunnel Project Manager Johanna Ilano Wong.

 She is currently the Bay Division Regional Project Manager (RPM) of the Water System Improvement Program for the San Francisco Public Utilities Commission, overseeing all the Bay Division Projects, which includes the Bay Tunnel Project.

-Bringing her resilient engineering experience and strong values as the direct Project Manager of the Bay Tunnel Project, the San Francisco populace is assured of a very important resilient infrastructure.
+Bringing her resilient engineering experiences and strong values as the direct Project Manager of the Bay Tunnel Project, the San Francisco populace is assured of a very important resilient infrastructure.

 PHOTO CREDIT: Christopher Chan via Flickr Creative Commons License